-Immortalists and transhumanists think that the developing sciences of nanotechnology, nanomedicine and artificial intelligence could enable us to achieve our ancient hope within the next half century.
-In the foreseeable future, the aging process could be treated like any other bodily malfunction.
+Immortalists and transhumanists think that the developing sciences of nanotechnology, nanomedicine and artificial intelligence could eventually enable the aging process to be treated like any other bodily malfunction.

-Read on to discover why achieving real immortality is not as far-fetched as it may first seem.
+Read on to discover why achieving real immortality is not as far-fetched as it may at first be assumed.

 What is Singularity?

-By the year 2025 computer and nano intelligence and ability will equal that of humanity's.
+By the year 2025, or quite possibly sooner, computer and nano intelligence and ability will equal that of humanity's.
 Soon after, it will begin to overtake it.

 Death is a Disease